-This proposal relates to the work programme "Leadership in Enabling and Industrial Technologies - Space", in particular the call H2020-SPACE-2018-2020, topic SPACE-30-SCI-2020 with the specific challenge: Support the data exploitation of European missions and instruments, in conjunction, when relevant, with international missions.
+This proposal relates to the work program "Leadership in Enabling and Industrial Technologies - Space", in particular the call H2020-SPACE-2018-2020, topic SPACE-30-SCI-2020 with the specific challenge: Support the data exploitation of European missions and instruments, in conjunction, when relevant, with international missions.
 We propose to take a completely new look at the data of the "International Gamma-Ray Astrophysics Laboratory" INTEGRAL, the M2 mission of the Horizon 2000 program of ESA.
 The INTEGRAL satellite was launched in October 2002, and is still operating successfully.
-In particular, we propose to concentrate on the data content, which allows astronomers to measure the polarization plane of the measured gamma-ray radiation.
+We will concentrate on the data particular content, which allows astronomers to measure the polarization plane of the detected gamma-ray radiation.
 Both main INTEGRAL instruments provide such data, the imager (IBIS) and the spectrometer (SPI).
-In both cases, the analysis (including proper calibration and analysis software) has been largely neglected, despite the very high potential to gain detailed insight into the physical working of cosmic phenomena, impossible to achieve with more canonical approaches.
-No consensus exists upon the few published results.
+In both cases, the polarization analysis (including proper calibration and analysis software) has been largely neglected, despite the very high potential to gain detailed insight into the physical working of cosmic phenomena, impossible to achieve with canonical approaches.
+The large preparatory work on software and calibration requires a 4 yr project duration, but once established, our list of 5 science questions demonstrates the breadth of the innovation potential.
+No consensus exists upon the few published results by individuals, due to the lack of ESAsupported software.
+We therefore aim at fully exploiting the rich data archive of the INTEGRAL mission to produce reliable and detailed polarization measurements capable of answering a range of astrophysics questions.